rweigel/phys260/Current_and_Resistance/Current_and_Resistance.md

     \vspace{7em}
     \fi

-3. What is the current (with units) in the wire?
+2. How much charge (with units) flows past a cross--section of the wire per second?

     \ifsolutions
     **Answer**: